shivathapaa/Nepali-Date-Picker/README-spm.md

 /// Sizes a hosted picker to the height Compose reports, instead of a guessed constant.
 ///
-/// The hosted scene is always given `measurementHeight`, while the surrounding layout takes the
+/// The scene is always measured in `measurementHeight`, while the surrounding layout takes the
 /// height Compose reports back.
-Keeping those two apart is the whole point: Compose measures inside
-/// the frame it is given, so if the scene shrank with the layout, a report could never exceed the
+Keep the two frames separate: a scene that shrinks with the layout
-/// current frame and the content would be trapped at its smallest size.
-Switching a picker to typed
-/// input and back is exactly that case. struct AutoSized<Content: View>: View {
+/// can never report more than its current height, and stays trapped at its smallest size. struct AutoSized<Content: View>: View {
     /// Height the scene is measured in.
 Generous enough for the tallest mode the picker can show. var measurementHeight: CGFloat = 420